rsvim/rfc/6-ColoringSystem.md

 > Written by @linrongbin16, first created at 2025-06-15.

-This RFC describes an high-level overview for coloring system, include feature requirements, scope and techincal solutions.
+This RFC describes an high-level overview for coloring system, include feature requirements, scope and technical solutions.

 ## Background